City Group Leaders' Page.

 If leading a City Group generates costs for you, you are welcome to claim them back from City Church Cambridge.

 Books or resources purchased for the City Group

 Extraordinary food and beverage costs e.g. an end of City Group celebration or community outreach event

 Petrol costs associated with travelling to the venue or transportation for City Group members.

 'Normal' beverage and snack costs.

 Download the expenses form and watch the video below to help you complete it.
 You will need to select '5420 – Small Groups' as the budget code.
-Once completed, please email a copy and scanned or photographed receipts to Joe.
+Once completed, please email a copy and scanned or photographed receipts to Daniel.

 Here is a list of all the files and forms you might need to read, download or complete:

 CG Parental Media Consent form (if working with under 18s)

 CG Parental Permission form (if working with unaccompanied under 18s)